 Top tips to help you adjust to university life

-The move from school to university certainly takes some adjusting, particularly if you’re moving overseas to study.
+The move from school to university takes some adjusting, particularly if you’re moving overseas to study.

 Here are some top tips on how to make that process just a little bit easier for yourself:

-If you are learning English or considering studying in Australia, it’s a good idea to do a university preparation course, before you begin your degree.
-This will give you time to adjust, in a very supportive environment.
-At the University of Adelaide College, you can learn academic English and study introductory subjects to your University of Adelaide degree, while meeting lots of new peers.
-You will have a whole team of support staff there to help you through your transition, and a range of additional resources (like English tutoring) at your disposal.
-You will also receive much more individual attention with smaller class sizes, which can be a great stepping stone to completely independent learning.
+At the University of Adelaide College, you can learn academic English and study introductory subjects for your University of Adelaide degree.
+You will have support staff to help you through your transition, as well as a range of additional resources (like English tutoring).
+As the classes are smaller, you will receive more individual attention which is a great stepping stone to independent learning.

-You’re going to have to learn some time management skills, because your schedule is up to you now!
+You will need to learn to learn time management skills, because your schedule is up to you now!
 A calendar and a study schedule are key to managing your independent workload.
 Find out how to develop a study schedule that actually works, here.

 Make sure you regularly look at your online student portal for notifications and updates.

-Always ask for help from your tutors, lecturers or student services if you feel overwhelmed.
-At the University of Adelaide College, student services can assist you with everything from finding a job to making an appointment with a counsellor.
+Always ask for help from your tutors, lecturers, or student services if you feel overwhelmed.
+At the University of Adelaide College, student services can help you with anything relating to your studies including any challenges or concerns you have.
 Don’t hesitate to ask if you need anything at all.